 5 Steps to Brand Your Company

-Your company name says a lot about you.
-Your prospective customers will form an impression about your business in a flash of a second.
+Furthermore, your prospective customers will form an impression about your business or startup in a flash of a second.
 That’s how fast it happens.

 A great name will need to capture everything you stand for in that split second.